The future is made of energy

-They are incentivized to waste electricity anywhere it results in less capex
+They are incentivized to waste electricity anywhere it results in less capex.

 How cheaply can it pull CO2 from the air?